Human Resource And Management

 Principles of Public Sphere

 One of the major concepts of the public sphere is a vital analytical tool to analyze the relationship between media and free society in this modern world.
-Habermas in his book has described a historical account of the public sphere mentioning a new class of bourgeoisie that created a public body and established the new conditions of reason-based public opinion in contrast to the state and church (Iosifidis, 2011).
-This new class further led to the creation of several institutions and the launch of many newspapers that provided means for private thoughts to become public.
-Similarly, the universities and libraries became the platforms for public debate, and publishing organizations’ primary means to criticize the government.
-This new form of the public sphere was protected by both state and church and was accessible to all individuals in the society (Iosifidis, 2011).
+Habermas, in his book, has described a historical account of the public sphere, mentioning a new class of bourgeoisie that created a public body and established new conditions of reason-based public opinion in contrast to the state and church (Iosifidis, 2011).
+This new class further led to the creation of several institutions and the launch of many newspapers that provided a means for private thoughts to become public.
+Similarly, the universities and libraries became the platforms for public debate and publishing organizations’ primary means to criticize the government.
+This new form of the public sphere was protected by both the state and church and was accessible to all individuals in society (Iosifidis, 2011).

 However, Habermas later mentioned that the expansion of the state and the development of monopoly capitalism damaged this space of universalistic and rational politics.
-Similarly, advertising agencies and public relations made numerous deals with the state without involving the public that replace the rational public debate with power politics.
-In this way, the independent press of the 19th century that has given a rise to rational public decision-making and public debate on judicial and public matters became a functional tool to control the public opinion and an effective platform for public relations and advertising (Iosifidis, 2011).
+Similarly, advertising agencies and public relations made numerous deals with the state without involving the public, replacing the rational public debate with power politics.
+In this way, the independent press of the 19th century has given rise to rational public decision-making and public debate on judicial and public matters and has become a functional tool to control public opinion and an effective platform for public relations and advertising (Iosifidis, 2011).

-It is also important to describe that Habermas categorizes modern life according to four separate domains which are further divided into two dimensions (Livingstone and Lunt, 1994).
-These domains include public, private, system integration based on strategic calculations, and socially integrated based on moral values and norms.
-To further elaborate on this concept, they stated that the material reproduction and modern administrative state both are systems integrated while economy and state are part of the private and public domain respectively.
-The modern mass media, which is primarily concerned with symbolic reproduction, a function of socially integrated institutions, addresses both the public sphere and family having strong relations with state and economy.
+It is also important to note that Habermas categorizes modern life according to four separate domains, which are further divided into two dimensions (Livingstone and Lunt, 1994).
+These domains include public and private, system integration based on strategic calculations, and social integration based on moral values and norms.
+To elaborate further on this concept, they stated that material reproduction and the modern administrative state are both systems integrated while the economy and state are part of the private and public domains, respectively.
+The modern mass media, which is primarily concerned with symbolic reproduction, a function of socially integrated institutions, addresses both the public sphere and family having strong relations with the state and economy.

 Role of Mass Media

-The mass media are a medium of communication, talk, and potential consensus which include newspapers, radio, television, magazines, and social media.
-Previously, the state and the private corporations created a system of control that did not allow critics and oppositions to raise their voices against the dominated ideas, policies, and rules in the world.
-However, the advent of television and guerilla radio provided platforms to critical intellectuals to intervene in the system authoritative system.
+Mass media are a medium of communication, talk, and potential consensus, including newspapers, radio, television, magazines, and social media.
+Previously, the state and private corporations created a system of control that did not allow critics and oppositions to raise their voices against the dominant ideas, policies, and rules in the world.
+However, the advent of television and guerilla radio provided platforms for critical intellectuals to intervene in the system’s authoritative system.
 Similarly, the internet further expanded the realm of democratic involvement and political intervention.

 According to Kellner (2000), the new broadcasting media and information and communication technologies have created new public spheres to upsurge the propagation of progressive and critical ideas along with bringing new ways for the social control, manipulation, and stabilization of conventional positions.
-Therefore, he urged critical intellectuals to acquire necessary digital and technological skills that all these new mediums of communication and debate which he referred them as cyberspace require.
-Reviewing the impact of the mass media, Habermas has observed a major shift of culture debating public to culture consuming public (Habermas, Lennox, and Lennox, 1974).
+Therefore, he urged critical intellectuals to acquire the necessary digital and technological skills that all these new mediums of communication and debate, which he referred to as cyberspace, require.
+Reviewing the impact of the mass media, Habermas has observed a major shift from the debating public to the consuming public (Habermas, Lennox, and Lennox, 1974).

-Another prominent aspect of the mass media that Habermas has noted is the participation of state officials in discussion programs while his initial definition of the public sphere includes participants as private citizens.
-Moreover, since these state officials have their presence in these programs in public relations capacity, it does not influence the decision making which is according to Habermas is very important to sustain the critical potential of the public sphere and prevent the public from becoming the state itself.
+Another prominent aspect of the mass media that Habermas has noted is the participation of state officials in discussion programs, while his initial definition of the public sphere includes participants as private citizens.
+Moreover, since these state officials have their presence in these programs in public relations capacity, it does not influence the decision-making, which is, according to Habermas, very important to sustain the critical potential of the public sphere and prevent the public from becoming the state itself.

 To analyze the role of mass media in public life Livingstone and Lunt (1994), discussed two approaches.
-The first approach aligns with the Habermas’ concepts of the public sphere being a platform that provides equal rights to all the members of the society to access the forums and publicly discuss, criticize or promote ideas.
-This approach limits the control of bureaucracy into everyday life and supports the development of public opinion.
-According to this approach, the modern mass media can be analyzed based on whether it is offering an institutional forum through its access and participation programs to promote critical discussions and the development of consensus between disputed parties (Livingstone and Lunt, 1994).
+The first approach aligns with Habermas’ concepts of the public sphere being a platform that provides equal rights to all the members of society to access the forums and publicly discuss, criticize or promote ideas.
+This approach limits the control of bureaucracy in everyday life and supports the development of public opinion.
+According to this approach, modern mass media can be analyzed based on whether it offers an institutional forum through its access and participation programs to promote critical discussions and the development of consensus between disputed parties (Livingstone and Lunt, 1994).

 The other approach highlights the role of media in facilitating the expression of diverse social and political interests to promote working cooperation amongst disintegrated parties (Livingstone and Lunt, 1994).
-Although both models prioritize access and voice, the working models of argumentation being critical debate and negotiation and underlying elements of dialogue being consensus and compromise are different for both models.
-Therefore, access and participation programmers, according to the second approach, will be evaluated in terms of their effectiveness to promote diversity and challenge established power.
+Although both models prioritize access and voice, the working models of argumentation, critical debate and negotiation and underlying elements of dialogue, consensus and compromise are different for both models.
+Therefore, access and participation programmers, according to the second approach, will be evaluated in terms of their effectiveness in promoting diversity and challenging established power.

 Resisting Elements of Mass Media

 The internet and online media have provided new spaces for debate and thereby have initiated new discussions in the field (Betancourt Higareda, 2013).
-However, it has also become an effective tool to manipulate the masses and control the public as highlighted by Iosifidis (2011).
+However, it has also become an effective tool for manipulating the masses and controlling the public, as highlighted by Iosifidis (2011).
 In this regard, manipulation of the mass media and party politics are the primary sources that resist the application of public sphere concepts in mass media.
 They headed to the re-feudalization of the public sphere in which rational debate has become a secondary factor against the dominant concepts of appearances and representations.
-This has transformed the rational-critical public into a huge public that is controlled by the influential authority making the public sphere biased in terms of admission.
-Consequently, this re-feudalization has turned institutional meeting places into a theater where leaders and parties always look for acclamatory assent of a depoliticized public.
+This has transformed the rational-critical public into a huge public that is controlled by influential authorities, making the public sphere biased in terms of admission.
+Consequently, this re-feudalization has turned institutional meeting places into a theatre where leaders and parties always look for acclamatory assent of a depoliticized public.
 Habermas, Lennox, and Lennox (1974) quoted that, “Large organizations strive for political compromises with the state and with each other, excluding the public sphere whenever possible.
 But at the same time, the large organizations must assure themselves of at least plebiscitary support from the mass of the population through an apparent display of openness.”

-Moreover, as political communication channels themselves work through commercial media, it prioritizes individuals as private consumers rather than as public citizens.
+Moreover, as political communication channels themselves work through commercial media, they prioritize individuals as private consumers rather than as public citizens.
 Although social commentators, viewers, and viewer organizations urge to promote rational public debate, the opposition between commercial and public broadcasting is linked to elite forms of democracy that provide justifications for commercial conditions in mass media.
-But commercial interest utilizes this emancipatory rhetoric to offer an illusion of involvement as compared to public broadcasting and thus both models of broadcasting fail to create a public sphere.
-The market or commercial model considers viewers as consumers and not citizens while the public model reduces the population to mass opinion.
+Commercial interest utilizes this emancipatory rhetoric to offer an illusion of involvement as compared to public broadcasting, and thus, both models of broadcasting fail to create a public sphere.
+The market or commercial model considers viewers as consumers and not citizens, while the public model reduces the population to mass opinion.

-The market model has also transformed the media into a non-participatory and unrepresentative system which is made up of centralized monopolies offering a narrow and uniformed cultural and ideological meaning.
-Therefore, as argued by Livingstone and Lunt (1994), this market model of broadcasting is partly influenced by the criticism of the elite fractions of the society and integral components of public service ethic, which requires public service ethic to present a more emancipatory conception against the fundamental arguments of the market-led broadcasting system.
+The market model has also transformed the media into a non-participatory and unrepresentative system that is made up of centralized monopolies that offer a narrow and uniform cultural and ideological meaning.
+Therefore, as argued by Livingstone and Lunt (1994), this market model of broadcasting is partly influenced by the criticism of the elite fractions of the society and integral components of the public service ethic, which requires public service ethic to present a more emancipatory conception against the fundamental arguments of the market-led broadcasting system.

 Furthermore, certain issues hinder the materialistic conversion of modern electronic networks into the public sphere (Iosifidis, 2011).
 First is the possibility of chaotic interactions due to open participation on the internet that leads to unstructured conversations.
 Inclusiveness is the second problem in this regard, which limits participation to only those sections of the society which can afford new media technologies.
 Similarly, censorship is also a potential concern that impacts public involvement in criticizing government policies and directions.
-This has already happened in many countries such as China, North Korea, and Cub where certain websites like Facebook, YouTube, and Twitter are banned.
+This has already happened in many countries, such as China, North Korea, and Cuba, where certain websites like Facebook, YouTube, and Twitter are banned.
 Similarly, extensive dialogue and critical discussions are not available on such platforms due to their many inherent features.
-For Example, In the case of Twitter that allows the exchange of only short messages.
+For example, Twitter allows the exchange of short messages only.

-Furthermore, although the internet is an effective medium for political discussion especially in developing and underdeveloped countries where people do not have direct access to the mainstream media because of repressive policies, Iosifidis (2011) showed that such regimes are now monitoring the internet more closely.
-Furthermore, the individuals who often share their thoughts on the internet, lack sincere efforts to initiate and promote public debate which ultimately fails to enhance political awareness and engage citizens politically.
-This indicates that the public sphere generates and disseminates culture and not just serves as the information exchange depot.
-But this creation of a strong culture as discussed above becomes extremely difficult as the imbalance of power between the state, large media companies, and the civil society make it hard to achieve the values and determination of people.
+Furthermore, although the Internet is an effective medium for political discussion, especially in developing and underdeveloped countries where people do not have direct access to the mainstream media because of repressive policies, Iosifidis (2011) showed that such regimes are now monitoring the Internet more closely.
+Furthermore, the individuals who often share their thoughts on the internet lack sincere efforts to initiate and promote public debate, which ultimately fails to enhance political awareness and engage citizens politically.
+This indicates that the public sphere generates and disseminates culture and does not just serve as the information exchange depot.
+However, this creation of a strong culture, as discussed above, becomes extremely difficult as the imbalance of power between the state, large media companies, and civil society makes it hard to achieve the values and determination of people.

-He further argued that if by any means, debate happens on social media or the internet, it remains highly ineffective due to the non-participatory attitude of individuals and lack of listening to others.
-This way, interned especially fails to accomplish the balance of power which plays a critical role in achieving the consensus and deliberation, respect for difference of opinion, and effective role of deliberative groups having the same agenda (Iosifidis, 2011).
+He further argued that if, by any means, debate happens on social media or the internet, it remains highly ineffective due to the non-participatory attitude of individuals and the lack of listening to others.
+This way, the intern especially fails to accomplish the balance of power, which plays a critical role in achieving consensus and deliberation, respect for differences of opinion, and the effective role of deliberative groups having the same agenda (Iosifidis, 2011).
 Therefore, the ability of the internet to create a public sphere depends entirely on how the internet is used.
-However, it is important to remember that the new media technologies and the internet are an effective tool to create an online public sphere but they cannot achieve this on their own and only serve as a vehicle to create a healthier public sphere.
+However, it is important to remember that new media technologies and the internet are effective tools for creating an online public sphere, but they cannot achieve this on their own and can only serve as a vehicle to create a healthier public sphere.

 Conclusion